-In 1796, a group of townspeople in Blue Hill expressed a desire “to become acquainted with the customs and manners of the world and every other useful knowledge.”
+In 1796 a group of townspeople in Blue Hill expressed a desire “to become acquainted with the customs and manners of the world and every other useful knowledge.”
 They opened the town’s first library in a corner of the local grocery store.
 The grocer doubled as librarian.
 Overdue fines were six cents a week, with additional fines of two cents per page for spilled drops of oil or tallow.
 Jonathan Fisher, the first settled minister in Blue Hill, designed a book plate for the library that is still in use today.

-The library prospered and, by 1895, occupied two ground floor rooms in the brand new Town Hall.
+The library prospered and, by 1895, occupied two ground floor rooms in the brand new town hall.
 There were 1,662 books in 1903 when the library was open two days a week.
-A children’s section was added “to win the children to a love of the library.”
+A children’s section was added to “win the children to a love of the library.”

-The new library building housed 35,092 volumes together with Miss Pearson’s diverse collection of artifacts from her world travels.
+According to a librarian’s report at the time, the new library building housed 10,000 volumes, together with Miss Pearson’s diverse collection of artifacts from her world travels.
 Dorris Parker was brought in to be the first full-time librarian.
-Tall and imposing, she was Head Librarian for 38 years from 1944 to 1982.
-Blue Hill readers, she said, were clearly “well-read and anxious to read.”
+Tall and imposing, she was Head Librarian for 38 years from 1944 to 1981.
+“Blue Hill readers,” she said, were clearly “well-read and anxious to read.”

-With the new building came renewed interest in, and demand for library services.
-The library has become a gathering place for the whole peninsula.
-In 2011, for example, there were 361 community meetings and cultural programs, and 401 library-sponsored programs.
-Today. the nine public computers are in constant use, as is the wireless network.
-A comfortable area for young adults has been created on the second floor.
-There are story hours, chess clubs, movies, play readings, author presentations, book sales, lectures, knitting, and music recitals.
-The library has truly become the community’s living room!
+The library is a gathering place for the whole peninsula where one can often see patrons sitting outside the library at night using their computers on the wireless network.
+A comfortable area for young adults is located on the second floor.
+There are many events, including story hours, chess club, movies, play readings, author presentations, book sales, lectures, knitting, and music recitals.
+The library has truly become the community living room!